camueller/SmartApplianceEnabler/doc/ManualInstallation_EN.md

 ```
 The [enlargement of the root file system](#root-filesystem-enlarge) can still be done later.

-If the Raspberry does not start with the SD card, it may well be the SD card itself.
+If the Raspberry does not boot from the SD card, it may well be casued by the SD card itself.
 In this case, just use a different type of SD card (I've had good experiences with SanDisk).
 A successful start is easily recognized by the fact that the green LED flickers/lights up (= access to the SD card).

 ### SSH client
-The interaction with the Raspberry Pi takes place via SSH (Secure Shell), i.e. via a window comparable to the Windows command prompt.
+The interaction with the Raspberry Pi takes place via SSH (Secure Shell), which is a window comparable to the Windows command prompt.
 While an SSH client is part of the standard equipment on Linux, it has to be installed separately on Windows.
 Instructions for this can be found in the article [SSH using Windows](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md).

 ### SSH access
 On newer images, SSH is disabled by default for security reasons.
 There are various ways of activating (see https://linuxundich.de/raspberry-pi/ssh-auf-dem-raspberry-pi-aktivieren-jetzt-unter-raspian-needed or